merbanan/rtl_433/README.md

 ```

   A "rtl_433.conf" file is searched in "./", XDG_CONFIG_HOME e.g. "$HOME/.config/rtl_433/",
-  "/usr/local/etc/rtl_433/", "/etc/rtl_433/", then command line args will be parsed in order.
+  SYSCONFDIR e.g. "/usr/local/etc/rtl_433/", then command line args will be parsed in order.
 		= General options =
   [-V] Output the version string and exit
   [-v] Increase verbosity (can be used multiple times).